oddbird/css-anchor-positioning/CONTRIBUTING.md

 ## Testing

-A complete end-to-end test suite is available in the `tests/` folder.
+Unit tests and end-to-end tests are available in the `tests/` folder.

+To run all tests: `yarn test`
+To run unit tests: `yarn test:unit`
+To run end-to-end tests:

 - Configure Playwright (this step is only required once or when the version of `@playwright/test` changes in package.json):
   `yarn playwright install --with-deps`
-- Run tests (Chromium only): `yarn test`
+- Run tests (Chromium only): `yarn test:e2e`
-- Run tests (Chromium, Firefox & Webkit): `yarn test:ci`
+- Run tests (Chromium, Firefox & Webkit): `yarn test:e2e:ci`